euphonie/study-notes/Computer Science/Theory/Statistics/Bayesian Inference.md

 $$A \cap B = Ø \\
 A \cup B = A+B$$

 Sets also have related complements.
-Whichc
+Which contain all the values in the sample space that are not part of the set.
+Complements are always mutually exclusive with their related sets.
+However, not all mutually exclusive sets are complements to each other.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkzNjA3ODg3NCwtNzI0MzU0NDk5LC0xNz
-A1MDk1MDgxLC01OTE0MDk1MzIsMTk3MTU1MTA4N119
+eyJoaXN0b3J5IjpbLTEzNjY3MTg1MTAsLTcyNDM1NDQ5OSwtMT
+cwNTA5NTA4MSwtNTkxNDA5NTMyLDE5NzE1NTEwODddfQ==
 -->